tunegpt/tunegpt.github.io/docs/index.md

 ## What's new?

 - On March 1, OpenAI announced the release of API access to ChatGPT, a hosted language model.
-- The cost to develop a language based prediction service has dropped by orders of magnitude, if you restructure.
+- The cost to develop a language based prediction service has dropped by orders of magnitude, if you restructure your development effort.

 ## Gemba